For reprint permissions please email us the name of the requested post/article along with the publication name.

 While the close-knit rural communities absorbed this shocking new development, Frank Bell remained in custody at the county jail.

-Effie Bell’s family buried her remains in Moline that same Saturday.
+Effie Bell’s family buried her remains in Moline on Saturday, July 30.

 By August, Boone County Attorney Stanley Simpson said death was listed as a suspected homicide.
 Frank Bell’s trial for forgery and uttering a forged instrument was scheduled for September.

-He was never charged for Effie Bell’s murder.
+He was never charged with his wife’s murder.